Deep Learning for Cancer Prognosis Prediction Using Portrait Photos by StyleGAN Embedding: Introduction

 Facial features observable in 2D portrait photographs, like skin colorit and facial expression can reflect underlying pathophysiologic processes like muscle wasting, lowering of muscle tone or changes in microcirculation \cite{oken1982toxicity}.
 These features therefore hold considerable potential as indicators of a patient's underlying health status.
 Many severe diseases will lead to evident facial changes, e.g., the most well-known diseases being genetic ones like the Down's syndrome \cite{gurovich2019identifying}.
-Assessing patients' overall health and prognosis based on the facial expression has a long-standing history and dates back at least to hippocrates \cite{withington2005hippocratic}.
 Clinicians with extensive experience frequently utilize patients' physical appearance, as well as other related features, to estimate survival time and evaluate overall functional status.
-The Eastern Cooperative Oncology Group (ECOG) score is such a widely used metric for evaluating patient health status.
-This score is assigned by physicians and utilizes an ordinal 5-point scale to grade a patient's overall health \cite{oken1982toxicity}.
+The Eastern Cooperative Oncology Group (ECOG) score is such a widely used metric for evaluating patient health status \cite{oken1982toxicity}.
 Hui et al. \cite{hui2015diagnostic} were able to show that drooping of the nasolabial fold was a highly predictive indicator of imminent death within a three-day timeframe.
 Patient appearance has also been shown to be a factor in determining healthcare priority in emergency situations \cite{bagnis2020judging}.
-However, assessments made by human clinicians are inherently subjective and can therefore exhibit a high degree of intra- and inter-rater variance.
+However, assessments made by clinicians are inherently subjective and can therefore exhibit a high degree of intra- and inter-rater variance.
 In this work, we aim to achieve an objective assessment of cancer patients' prognosis based on facial features using deep learning.